 The first step to energy efficient lighting is to design the lighting installation in a way that meets all of the users' needs for the space under consideration.
-Recommendations for appropriate illuminance values and other lighting requirements may be found in BS EN 12464-1:2011 - 'Light and lighting - Lighting of work places - Indoor work places' 18 and in the Society of Light and Lighting (SLL) Code for Lighting.
-The SLL Handbook provides practical advice on how to design lighting for a number of different applications19.
+Recommendations for appropriate illuminance values and other lighting requirements may be found in BS EN 12464-1 and in the Society of Light and Lighting (SLL) Code for Lighting.
+The SLL Handbook provides practical advice on how to design lighting for a number of different applications7.